Ah, the creative process is the same secret in science as it is in art. They are all the same absolutely.

 You can find Willem de Kooning Academy right at the heart of the design city of Rotterdam.
 The academy is part of the multi-sectoral Rotterdam University of Applied Sciences (RUAS for short).
 RUAS is a dynamic knowledge institute for higher professional education.

-Students not only choose a particular major course – let’s say Advertising – but also a professional context or what we call a ‘practice’.
+Students not only choose a particular major course – let’s say Advertising&Beyond – but also a professional context or what we call a ‘practice’.
 We offer three of these practices or graduation profiles: Autonomous, Social and Commercial.